alexcepoi/cake/README.rst

-Cake is a simple Python-based build program similar to Rake.

-It uses a simple yaml file (Cakefile) to load tasks from your project.
+It uses a simple python script (Cakefile) located in the project root to define its task.
-Cake can be called from anywhere in the project.
-Support for task descriptions and parameters.
+The tasks can also be loaded from random locations.
+Cake can be run from anywhere within the project

-Requires
+Features
 ---------------------------------------------------
+ * Task descriptions
+ * Task arguments
- * PyYAML
+ * Colored output

 Usage
 ---------------------------------------------------